coffee makers icon

 First up – the coffee pods.
 It’s pretty hard to run a pod machine without pods!

 You can always cut straight to My K-Cup.
 This is a reusable, refillable basket that you can put any ground coffee beans into.
-The My K-Cup then fits into the machine just like any normal pod, but without the environmental impact.
+The My K-Cup then fits into the machine just like any other K-cup, but without the environmental impact.

 When you first purchase the K-Classic, you get two water filters included.
 These will last you a good while (around 60 days each).
 But, it’s always worth keeping a supply of filters so you don’t run out.
 Whilst they are optional, the carbon filters remove any nasties from your water.
 And since one of the main parts of coffee is water, we recommend keeping this to the highest quality you can.